hlecuanda/termux-api-scripts/README.md

 Fun stuff happens on the dev branch
 When it gets boring its released to the master branch.

+TODO: describe each script